-- Guerrilla marketing is unexpected & thus memorable.
+- Guerrilla marketing is unexpected.
+That makes it memorable..
 Since it moves away from tried and tested channels like the ads after the 9 PM segment or the predictable “thank you email”, prospects do not have “filters” to tune out Guerrilla promotions.
 They cut through the clutter and leave an impact.
-This is also known as “Disrupt & Reframe” where the norm is purposely disrupted and marketing messages are presented in a way that is out of the ordinary.
+This is also known as “disrupt and reframe” where the norm is purposely disrupted and marketing messages are presented in a way that is out of the ordinary.

 - Guerrilla marketing is cost effective.
 There is a formula to determine the ROI of a Guerrilla campaign.
 It is (Return – Marketing Investment)/ (Marketing Investment).
 Guerrilla marketers from around the world have seen reductions of up to 90% in their ad spend thanks to the unconventional approach of going Guerrilla.

 It is important to remember that guerrilla marketing is not about being whimsical.
 If you are experimenting with direct mail, you need to send them out pretty consistently.
 Frequency still matters.